muriarty1893/the-elastic-project/README.md

 ### :package: Commands

-- To run the scraper and index data into Elasticsearch: python trendyol_scraper.py
+- To run the scraper, index data into Elasticsearch and searching: python trendyol_scraper.py

 ## :wrench: Development